Disclaimer: The information in this guide is for general guidance on your rights and is not legal advice.

-Writing any legally binding document is no easy task.
-You need a certain level of knowledge, especially if your situation is complicated.
+Writing any legally binding document takes a certain level of knowledge, especially if your situation is complicated.
 If you have any doubts, it’s advisable to get professional help.
-Less straightforward situations can include:
+Complex situations can include:

-Sharing a property with someone who isn’t your married or civil partner
+Sharing a property with someone who isn’t your spouse or civil partner

 Wanting to leave money or property to a dependant who can’t care for themselves

-Having several family members who may make a claim on your will (e.g. a second spouse or children from another marriage)
+The likelihood of several family members making a claim on your will (e.g., a former spouse or children from another marriage)

 Your permanent home is outside the UK

 Whichever service you decide to use, always be cautious.
 Will writers don’t have to be qualified or regulated, so it’s worth considering someone who’s a member of a recognised trade body.

 The Institute of Professional Will Writers or the Society of Will Writers are good places to start your search.
 This will ensure they comply with codes of practice, including having indemnity insurance of at least £2m.
 You should also be able to check their qualifications and experience, as well as reviews online.

 In addition to their qualifications, it’s worth comparing what experts offer in terms of ongoing services.
 For instance, will they alert you to any relevant tax or legal changes?
 What do they charge for making any revisions?

 One way to prepare your loved ones for what to expect in your will is talking to them.
 This minimises the chance of any family resentment or disputes, as they’ll know what to expect.
 We tend to relate to money on an emotional – not rational – level.
 That’s why it’s best to have a plan of action.